How to Install Python 3.12 on Ubuntu

 python3.12 -m pip uninstall package_name

 Replace package_name with libraries such as numpy, fastapi, or django.
-For a comprehensive guide to managing packages, see the Python pip installation guide.
-Using python3.12 -m pip keeps dependency management isolated from the system interpreter.
+For a comprehensive guide to managing packages, see Install pip on Ubuntu.
+Using python3.12 -m pip ensures you target Python 3.12; use a virtual environment to keep packages isolated from the system interpreter.

 Work in Python 3.12 Virtual Environments

 Virtual environments prevent package conflicts between projects by providing isolated site-packages directories.
-For comprehensive coverage of virtual environment workflows, see the dedicated Python virtual environment guide.
+For comprehensive coverage of virtual environment workflows, see the dedicated Python virtual environment guide for Ubuntu.

 Create a Python 3.12 Virtual Environment